 ^{36.} See Sydney Shoemaker, "Persons and Their Pasts," American Philosophical Quarterly 7, no. 4 (October 1970): 269-285; Sydney Shoemaker, "Self and Substance," Noûs 31, n. s11 (1997): 283-319; Sydney Shoemaker, "Self, Body, and Coincidence," Proceedings of the Aristotelian Society 73 (1999): 287-306; Derek Parfit, "Personal Identity," Philosophical Review 80, no. 1 (January 1971): 3-27; Derek Parfit, Reasons and Persons, (Oxford: Oxford University Press, 1984), 202-9; David Lewis, "Survival and Identity," in The Identities of Persons, ed.
+Amélie Rorty (Berkeley, CA: University of California Press, 1976), 17-40; Marya Schechtman, The Constitution of Selves, (Ithaca, NY: Cornell University Press, 1996).

-Amélie Rorty special kind of connectedness among perspectives, experiences, and all sorts of happenings within the life of an individual which does not exist among the perspectives and happenings of metaphysically separate individuals.
+special kind of connectedness among perspectives, experiences, and all sorts of happenings within the life of an individual which does not exist among the perspectives and happenings of metaphysically separate individuals.
 Developmental psychologists maintain that default human cognition engages in reflective self-interpretation of those experiences, events and happenings in one's life.37 By means of such self-interpretation, the myriad of elements within a person's life emerges as a coherent sequence, or a narrative.38 As a result, persons integrate different events and facts of life into a meaningful autobiographical narrative and form their diachronic personal identities.39

 An account that conceives of autonomy in relation to the autobiographical narratives of individuals can also capture the following intuition.
 Someone who acts in accordance with values and commitments that she has acquired as a result of, say, oppressive upbringing or persistent brainwashing is not really autonomous in relation to those values and commitments.
 For these are not really her own.
 Such a person may act upon these values and commitment with agential authority, yet realize upon reflection that she deeply resents the way those values were imposed on her, and judge that they do not fit into her accepted narrative identity.
-It is possible, of course,
+It is possible, of course, that a person comes to embrace those values as her own, all the while acknowledging the flawed